 Referring to the below figure (Fig. 9), the amount of bending stress at the branch section is 71.25 Mpa

-In the next try, the SIFs of the branch element are imported equal to what were obtained in the first try and also the type of the intersection is left blanked.
+On the next try, the SIFs of the branch element are imported equal to what was obtained on the first try and also the type of the intersection is left blanked.
 We may expect to obtain the same results!

 But, The below figure reveals that the bending stress has changed to 78.41 Mpa.

-Referring to the below figure, the amount of bending stress at node 4060 is again 71.25 Mpa similar to what was obtained in the first try.
+Referring to the below figure, the amount of bending stress at node 4060 is again 71.25 Mpa similar to what was obtained on the first try.